 The tech industry is expected to be the first to embrace outsourced innovation fully, with the construction industry not far behind.
 The older and more established industry sectors, such as banking and insurance, will take longer to adapt as they are often occupied by a myriad of business interests.
 However, when the benefits of outsourcing innovation become clear to these businesses, they will embrace it wholeheartedly.

 Innovation is coming

-Externally contracted innovation will likely become as commonplace and as intuitive in specific industries as outsourcing communication, manufacturing or accountancy over the next few years.
-The benefits to the bottom line, coupled with economic pressure and disruptive technology, makes outsourcing innovation a compelling new tool for businesses in a post-Brexit and post-COVID world.
+Externally contracted innovation will likely become as commonplace and as intuitive in specific industries as outsourcing communication, manufacturing, or accountancy over the next few years.
+The benefits to the bottom line, coupled with economic pressure and disruptive technology, make outsourcing innovation a compelling new tool for businesses in a post-Brexit and post-COVID world.